TheoCam/project/README.md

-//List of nin-standard C/C++ librarires
+//List of nin-standard C/C++ libraries
 1. <termios.h>
 This is a library that contains the functions and struct for Linux terminal I/O.
 termios: We have use this struct to declare variables storing Linux terminal I/O information.